PayRightEnjoyNowPaylater/payright-magento2/README.md

 >  [MAGENTO] refers to the installed Magento file directory.
 For example, `/var/www/magento2`.

 ### Requirements
 + Access Token - A 'sandbox access token', or 'production access token'.
+A 'required' field.

 > Create a Payright Developer account at Payright Developer Portal (https://developers.payright.com.au).
 > Enter e-mail address to sign up.
 Use the received sign-in e-mail, with unique login link to authenticate.